Disclosure: GTM Bud is our product. We mention it in this guide to show how the strategies apply in practice, and we call out its limits honestly.

 Write a one-sentence positioning statement: “I help [specific audience] achieve [specific outcome] through [specific service].”
 That sentence becomes the backbone of every outbound message you send.

-You do not need a $200/month database subscription to find 50 good prospects.
+You do not need an expensive database subscription to find 50 good prospects.
 Freelancers have an advantage here: your deal sizes are smaller, so your lists can be smaller and more targeted.

 Free and low-cost sourcing methods:

 The job board method is particularly effective.
 If a company is hiring a full-time content strategist, they also need content strategy right now.
 They might prefer a freelancer while they search.
-That is a warm signal.
+That is a warm signal hiding in plain sight.

 The number-one reason freelancer outbound fails is that people picture themselves writing slimy, pushy messages.
 So do not write slimy, pushy messages.
 Write helpful ones.